bp/resqpy/docs/tutorial/working_with_coord.rst

 Instantiating a resqpy Crs object
 ---------------------------------
-Many of the RESQML object classes have corresponding resqpy python classes available, and that includes the CRS classes.
+Many of the RESQML object classes have corresponding resqpy Python classes available, and that includes the CRS classes.
 Note that there is not always a one-to-one correspondence between RESQML and resqpy classes though.
 (The next tutorial discusses this in more detail.)
 The resqpy Crs class caters for both the RESQML CRS classes: ``LocalTime3dCrs`` and ``LocalDepth3dCrs``

 Having found the uuid, we can instantiate a resqpy Crs object: